 Extending the Impact of ADCs

 Beyond broad internal development of our antibody-drug conjugate (ADC) technology, we have entered into collaborations with a number of industry-leading biotechnology and pharmaceutical companies.
 These licensing activities extend the reach of our technology as collaborators investigate numerous targets in many therapeutic areas.
-Across both internal and collaborator programs, there are more than 20 ADCs in clinical development using our technology.

 We have two types of ongoing ADC collaborations: